-It has been some time since anything like a proper model session has been released.
-I have been researching on this for some little time now looking over the proper wording, and although the do's and don'ts could fill a considerable book (and will), the exact form and sequence of a session and the exact wording of one can now be laid down for formal repetitive command type auditing such as we are doing with O/N and Responsibility and similar processes.
+It has been sometime since anything like a proper model session has been released.
+I have been researching on this for some little time now looking over the proper wording, and although the do's and don'ts could fill a considerable book (and will), the exact form and sequence of a session and the exact wording of one can now be laid down for formal repetitive command type auditing such as we are doing with O/W and Responsibility and similar processes.
 I did not previously lay one down because I considered there was wide room for change.
-I find now that there are tertain inevitable phenomena in an auditing session with all preclears, and these mechanisms are handled by using the following set sequences and wordings.
+I find now that there are certain inevitable phenomena in an auditing set sequences and wordings.
 In other languages some paraphrase of the words should be used but the sequences and sense remain the same.